 It is particularly important that people from certain groups meet their calcium needs.
 These groups include:

-- Babies – formula-fed babies are estimated to need more than babies that are breastfed, because the calcium in infant formula may not be absorbed as efficiently as that found in breastmilk.
+- babies – formula-fed babies are estimated to need more calcium than babies that are breastfed, because the calcium in infant formula may not be absorbed as efficiently as that found in breastmilk

-- Pre-teens and teenagers – puberty prompts a growth spurt.
+- pre-teens and teenagers – puberty prompts a growth spurt, which in turn increases calcium requirements.
 This group also needs more calcium to build peak bone mass.
-If the skeleton is strengthened with enough calcium during these years, diseases like osteoporosis in the later years are thought to be less likely.
+If the skeleton is strengthened with enough calcium during these years, diseases like osteoporosis in the later years are thought to be less likely

-- Caucasian (white) people – have larger frame sizes and generally have higher intakes of animal foods, caffeine and salt.
-It is thought they may need more calcium than non-Caucasian people who often have smaller frame sizes.
+Caucasian (white) people have larger frame sizes and generally have higher intakes of animal foods, caffeine and salt than non-Caucasian people.
+It is thought they may need more calcium as a result.

 Good sources of calcium